ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Examples - Views.rst

             section.delegate: sectionHeading
         }

-.. rubric:: Packages
-   :name: packages

 *Packages* uses the Package type to transition delegates between two views.

 It has a Package object which defines delegate items for each view and an item that can be transferred between delegates.

 .. code:: qml